Can this bread help to prevent asthma?

 Looking at how the study could support those living with asthma, the scientists acknowledge that there are limitations to the study, for example including bread fermented with commercial yeast plus microcapsules and not assessing the survival of S. cerevisiae UFMG A-905 microcapsules after baking.

-However, the research team have shared that they believe they can now take the next step, which will consist of developing a protocol for a clinical trial to observe the effects of the yeast on human beings.
+However, the research team has shared that they believe they can now take the next step, which will consist of developing a protocol for a clinical trial to observe the effects of the yeast on human beings.

 “The product has significant potential.
 Bread is a natural food consumed by almost everyone including children.
 It’s easily distributed and has a good half-life on the shelf,” concluded Borges.